AmareswarNagam/DAI-101-Assignment1/README.md

 # DAI-101-Assignment1

-This repository contains assignment1 of the course DAI - 101
+This repository contains the submission for the Assignment-1 as part of DAI-101 course.
+The assignment involves data cleaning and Data Cleaning and EDA analysis of a random dataset.